How to Declutter Your Kitchen

 • If something is broken, when will I fix it?

-I like to start with countertops for a few different reasons.
+Once you’ve printed your checklist, it’s time to get to work.
+I recommend starting with countertops.
 They’re not always easy, but clear counters immediately improve efficiency, create a more calming, enjoyable environment, and give you plenty of space to work as you declutter the rest of your kitchen!

 If your countertops are very cluttered, break the job into smaller segments, focusing on one zone or category of clutter at a time.
 For example, you could start by removing items from your counters that don’t belong in the kitchen and giving them a proper home elsewhere.
 Then you could declutter small appliances that are collecting dust, then paper piles, cookbooks, counter decor, and so on.